VenitStudios/GoBox-Builder/README.md

 # GoBox Builder
 Voxel Modelling Software Made in Godot 4.3

+NOTE: As of FEB 6 2025 you can NOT export 3D models, should come in a future version though.

 # Wanted Features
 If you want to contribute please make a pull request!